CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

 \subsection{Comparison with State-of-the-Art Methods}

-We compare our approach with the most current state-of-the-art methods (SOTAs) on MSR-VTT and VATEX.
-As shown in \cref{tab:compare_with_sota}, the baseline model using CLIP (\ie, CLIP-Base) already surpasses SOTAs by a large margin due to the better learning of attribute-aware representations as mentioned in \cref{sec:AL_analysis}.
+We compare our approach with state-of-the-art methods (SOTAs) on MSR-VTT and VATEX in Table ~\ref{tab:sota_msrvtt} and \ref{tab:sota_vatex}.
+We can observe that CLIP-Base already surpasses SOTAs by a large margin due to the better learning of concept-aware representations mentioned in Sec.~\ref{sec:AL_analysis}.
 But we note that the relative improvement of CLIP-Base against SOTAs on VATEX is relatively small than that of MSR-VTT.
-This is probably because videos in VATEX are originated from the action recognition dataset, Kinetics \cite{kay2017kinetics}, making the motion cues more important than the static appearance.
-Compared with CLIP-Base, the model trained with our proposed DAP (\ie, CLIP-DAP) performs better on both datasets, especially the CIDEr metric, \eg, a relative improvement of 3.0\% on MSR-VTT.
+This is probably because videos in VATEX are originated from the action recognition dataset, making the motion cues more important than the static appearance.
+Compared with CLIP-Base, the model trained with our proposed DCD (\ie{}, CLIP-DCD) performs better on both datasets, especially the CIDEr metric, \eg{}, a relative improvement of 3.0\% on MSR-VTT.